evilnose/PyRKViewer/docs/source/index.rst

 * It supports floating and boundary species.
 * Reactions can be displayed using Bezier curves and straight lines.
-* It has plugin support, with some plugin examples: Arrow Designer, Random Network, Auto Layout and etc.
+* It has plugin support, with some plugin examples: arrow designer, random network, auto layout and etc.

 .. toctree::
    :maxdepth: 2